 - brushing your teeth at least twice a day, especially after eating and before going to sleep

 - getting your teeth professionally examined and cleaned by a dentist every six months

 - keeping mouth pieces (dentures, retainers, musical instruments) clean to prevent bacteria growth

 Healthy gums are pink with no sores or lesions.

-To avoid the HSV-1 virus that can cause GM, avoid kissing or touching the face of an infected individual.
+To avoid the HSV-1 virus that can cause gingivostomatitis, avoid kissing or touching the face of an infected individual.
 Do not share makeup, razors, or silverware with an infected person.

-The coxsackie virus is best avoided by frequently washing the hands.
+Frequently washing your hands is the best way to avoid the coxsackie virus.
 This is especially important after using public toilets or changing a baby’s diaper and before eating or preparing meals.
-It is important to educate children about the importance of proper hand washing to avoid getting sick.
+It’s important to educate children about the importance of proper hand washing to avoid getting sick.